 Advantages of DBMS

-- A flexible structure that can handle unstructured and semi-structured data.
+- Flexible data structure: DBMS can handle unstructured and semi-structured data with ease.

 Disadvantages of DBMS